etro-js/etro/CONTRIBUTING.md

   ```

   to lint and compile the code and run the tests on them.
 Husky will run these commands automatically when you commit.
   - *Note: Unit tests validate the logic of the code in etro, with the DOM and any other external dependencies mocked.
-Because audio cannot be rendered in the GitHub Actions runner, the end-to-end tests are divided into two suites.
-All end-to-end tests that render any audio should be placed in **spec/integration/**.
+Because audio cannot be captured in the GitHub Actions runner, the end-to-end tests are divided into two suites.
+All end-to-end tests that need to validate audio output should be placed in **spec/integration/**.
 All end-to-end tests that do **not** require an audio device should be placed in **spec/smoke/**.
 The integration tests can only be run locally, but the other two suites can be run anywhere.*

 - Please commit to a new branch, not master